6.3 Preventing early leaving from education and training (ELET)

 Different databases of good practices related with school dropouts are analysed in the FaSI research report.
 Among these we could mention:

 - Gold database of INDIRE that collects the experiences realized in Italian schools of every kind and level to spread the pedagogical knowledge heritage produced by schools.
 It focuses on different fields, from environmental education, to emotional development, new technologies and so on and it contains more than 700 educational experiences.
 Many of the selected materials from schools are downloadable.

 - The Heritage and Interculture project, which represents a national observatory on the experiences realized in cultural institutions, particularly those from museums, in partnership with schools, district centres for adult education, local bodies, organisations and research institutes.
 The aim is to report those projects that are identified as good practices for their methodologies and contents, to offer a comprehensive picture of the activities that provethe commitment to make the cultural heritage more accessible.

 - The database on the school projects in Lombardia by ORIM – Regional Observatory for Integration and Multiethnicity, that collects all those projects that involve student of foreign origin, including the projects targeting dropout and dispersion.

 - The LOST project on school dropouts, which isn’t a database but a publication of the national survey made by WeWorld Onlus, Bruno Trentin association and Giovanni Agnelli Foundation with the cooperation of CSVnet.
-With LOST it has been offered a contribution to clarify the size of the cost that school dropouts have on schools and the role of the third sector, since this has a significant economic cost that produce severe risks of social and work exclusion.
+With LOST it has been offered a contribution to clarify the size of the cost that school dropouts have on schools and the role of the third sector, since this has a significant economic cost that produces severe risks of social and work exclusion.

 Combating early school leaving through non-formal and informal education and youth work